 And here are a few things you should bring with you…

-all, I recommend packing as light as possible!
-Especially since you may decide to do a bit of shopping... because you'll find everything from street markets to department stores.
+Above all, I recommend packing as lightly as possible!
+Especially since you may decide to do a bit of shopping… because you’ll find everything from street markets to department stores.

-You’ll find ‘name brand’ clothing is cheaper than in western countries, but don’t be surprised if the items are
+You’ll find ‘brand name’ clothing is cheaper than in western countries, but don’t be surprised if the items are knock-offs.

 If you’re looking for an authentic Chinese purchase, search for things like jade or porcelain pieces, or the lovely fabrics in local markets.
 Each area of China has its own local ethnic culture and handicrafts, so do some research beforehand on the area you’re planning to visit to see what is typical there.
 Also, keep in mind that some relics or antiques cannot be legally exported from the country.